 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to Go

 This trip is available between April and October.
-Best best period to visit is between June and beginning of October.
-In April and end of October the Samaria gorge is closed and guests will travel with the luggage van to Sougia, take a ferry to Agia Roumeli and make a 10 km walk to the ‘Kastro’.
-The Anydri Gorge walk is not possible from June to September, when there is an alternative route going from Elafonissos to Paleochora.
+The best period to visit is between June and the beginning of October.
+In April and end of October, the Samaria gorge is closed and guests will travel with the luggage van to Sougia, take a ferry to Agia Roumeli and make a 10 km walk to the ‘Kastro’.
+The Anidri Gorge walk is not possible from June to September, when there is an alternative route going from Elafonissos to Paleochora.